 There are essentially 6 important sections or articles that your operating agreement should include:

-- When the Articles of Organization to form the LLC was filed, and in what state;
+- When and where the Articles of Organization to form the LLC was filed;

 Article 2: Management & Voting

-An LLC can be managed by its members or by appointed managers.
-If the LLC is manager-managed, what authority the manager has and how he or she can be removed will also be detailed in this article.
+- An LLC can be managed by its members or by appointed managers.
+If the LLC is manager-managed, the authority the manager has and how he or she can be removed will also be detailed in this article.

-Company voting policy outlines how the members of the LLC will vote on issues that require a group decision.
-You will need to specify if voting rights will be decided by the number of membership units a member owns or “per capita” i.e. one vote per member.
-You will also need to specify if votes need to be unanimous or majority.
+- Company voting policy outlines how the members of the LLC will vote on issues that require a group decision.
+You will need to specify if voting rights will be decided by the number of membership units a member owns or “per capita,” i.e. one vote per member.
+You will also need to specify if votes need to be unanimous or by majority.